 We believe Adjusted EBITDA, a non-GAAP measure, is useful, in addition to other financial measures presented in accordance with GAAP, in evaluating our operating performance compared to that of other companies in our industry, as this metric generally eliminates the effects of certain items that may vary for different companies for reasons unrelated to overall operating performance.
-We believe that:
+Please refer to Item 6, Selected Financial Data, for further details on why we use this metric and why we believe this metric is useful to our stockholders.